 Getting ready for a game 'Are you ready to start?'

-Beginning a lesson Let's recite a poem / Let's listen a story.
-Instructions for using a book Maintaining discipline Ending a lesson Organising students to move Get into the line slowly and move.
+Beginning a lesson

+Instructions for using a book

+Maintaining discipline

+Ending a lesson

+Organising students to move

 Practise saying these words in English, aloud, slowly and then a bit faster.
 Work out appropriate gestures or actions for each instruction or comment.
 Practise with a friend, relative or colleague.